LibertFan/Pacman-Medium-Search-Euler-Path-/README.md

 ### Compute Minimun Distance
 In this part, we compute the minimal path between given starting positions and ending positions which is implemented in *self.ComputeMinDistance*.

 Since we have already known the graph of the map, we can apply BFS (Dijsktra algorithm in graph theory) to compute.
-Normally we have to compute the minimal path between each node but for velocity, we add a variable in our function $K$.
-The meaning of $K$ is that we only compute first $K$ paths from one starting position.
-As a result, every singluar node is connected with no more than $K$ nodes.
+Normally we have to compute the minimal path between each node but for velocity, we add a variable in our function <math>K</math>.
+The meaning of <math>K</math> is that we only compute first <math>K</math> paths from one starting position.
+As a result, every singluar node is connected with no more than <math>K</math> nodes.
 For example, node A is in connection with node B while for node B, node A is so far away that it's not in the  K-nearest neighbor.
 ### Choose Minimal Cost Connection
 In this part, the aim is choosing the best connecting pairs. *self.ComputeBestConnect* is the crucial function in which we input a set of nodes' positions with the cost between them and it will return the best connecting method.